nestjs/docs.nestjs.com/content/migration.md

 ##### `DNSHealthIndicator` deprecation

-The `DNSHealthIndicator` has been renamed to `HttpHealthIndicator` in order to improve consistency with NestJS [`HttpService`](/techniques/http-module#http-module) as well as choosing a better fitting name for its functionality.
+The `DNSHealthIndicator` has been renamed to `HttpHealthIndicator` in order to improve consistency with the official [`HttpService`](/techniques/http-module#http-module) as well as choosing a better fitting name for its functionality.

 Simply migrate by replacing the `DNSHealthIndicator` references with `HttpHealthIndicator`.
 The functionality has been untouched.